 Let me show you how to do this.
 Here is the video:

-Simple Future Using the Verb Ir
+Future Tense in Portuguese Using the Verb Ir

 Here are two sentences in the future tense using the verb Ir: